 Do you use video for marketing?

-Five years ago, it became clear that digital was the fastest-growing medium for marketing and advertising.
-Then just a few years ago, mobile went from the platform to watch to one that businesses must leverage to reach consumers.
+It’s clear that digital is the fastest-growing medium for marketing and advertising.
+Mobile has gone from the platform to watch to one that businesses must leverage to reach consumers.

-Now it’s evident that video is the front-runner in the digital media race; it’s the fastest growing advertising category on mobile, on desktop and overall – outpacing even social media display spend – and is projected to be #1 through 2020.
+Now it’s evident that video is the front-runner in the digital media race; it’s the fastest growing advertising category on mobile, on desktop and overall – outpacing even social media display spend.

 Yet so many businesses still keep video on the back-burner.
 Is this you?
 Is video an afterthought, something you added in to your marketing plan at the last minute?
 If so, you’re missing a big opportunity.

 Actually, you’re missing out on a massive opportunity.
 YouTube is the 2nd biggest search engine in the world, with over 1 billion users, and “every day people watch hundreds of millions of hours on YouTube and generate billions of views.”
 And Facebook’s video viewing audience is now 1.71 billion monthly active users.